 - Classroom interactions

-Curriculum and Learning in C4IE represents a transdisciplinary group of researchers from education, psychology, design and architecture.
+Teaching and Learning in C4IE represents a transdisciplinary group of researchers from education, psychology, design and architecture.
 Education scholars work across Early Childhood, Primary, Secondary and Tertiary education (including Professional Experience) in various disciplines including geography, science, history, TESOL and English, their work spanning rural, remote, regional and metro areas, and international contexts.

-Curriculum and Learning Program Co-Leaders
+Teaching and Learning Program Co-Leaders

 Current projects